adnammit/notes/homeserver.md

 # Home Server

 ## TODO
-* have an expansion plan
+* have an expansion plan -- starting with mirrored vdevs, so you can add more mirrored vdevs later
-* how to connect to tv? ethernet (w switch?)? wifi? hdmi?
 * cache drive?
-* Optical drive?
+* optical drive?
 * Energy monitoring: PGE avg cost is $0.16/kwh
+	* home server: $0.73/week - $3.16/month
+	* PC and desk setup: $8.44/month

 ## Concepts
 * **JBOD**: "just a bunch of discs" - basically what you do on your pc. nothing is backed up, and you get 100% of your space. do this for your pc when important stuff is backed up on the cloud, but don't do this for nas